sd2001/cogenial-banking/README.md

 # cogenial-banking
 This Deep Learning neural network tests and trains on 8000+ sample banking data reflecting the fact whether the customer left the bank (closed his account) or he continues to be a customer.
+It uses the Churn modelling dataset from kaggle-https://www.kaggle.com/shrutimechlearn/churn-modelling Thank You.